 - 25 years in prison with the possibility of parole after 10 years.3

-Since murder convictions carry the most serious penalties, defendants facing murder charges are strongly advised to hire experienced criminal defense lawyers to fight the allegations.
-It may be possible to show the prosecutors that murder charges cannot be proven beyond a reasonable doubt.
+Since murder convictions carry the most serious penalties, defendants facing murder charges should hire experienced criminal defense lawyers to fight the allegations.
+It may be possible to show the prosecutors that murder charges are not provable beyond a reasonable doubt.
 The D.A. may then agree to reduce the charge to voluntary manslaughter, involuntary manslaughter, or even a dismissal.

 4. Can I get bail while awaiting trial?